4.1 Principles and Functions of Nonverbal Communication

 Nonverbal communication can be used to influence people in a variety of ways, but the most common way is through deception.
 Deception is typically thought of as the intentional act of altering information to influence another person, which extends beyond lying to include concealing, omitting or exaggerating information.
 At the same time, verbal communication is to blame for the content of the deception; nonverbal communication partners with language in deceptive acts to make them more convincing.
 Since most intuitively believe that nonverbal communication is more credible than verbal communication, we often intentionally try to control our nonverbal communication when using deception.
 Likewise, we evaluate other people’s nonverbal communication to determine the veracity of their messages.
 Students initially seem surprised when we discuss the prevalence of deception, but their surprise diminishes once they realise that deception is not invariably malevolent, mean, or hurtful.
 Deception has negative connotations, but people use deception for many reasons, including to excuse their mistakes, be polite to others, or influence others’ behaviours or perceptions.

 The fact that deception served a crucial evolutionary purpose helps explain its prevalence among humans today.
 Species that are capable of deception have a higher survival rate.
 Other animals engage in nonverbal deception that helps them attract mates, hide from predators, and trap prey (Andersen, 1999).
 To put it bluntly, the better at deception a creature is, the more likely it is to survive.
 So, over time, the humans who were better liars were the ones whose genes were passed on.
-However, the fact that lying played a part in our survival as a species does not give us a license to lie.
+However, the fact that lying played a part in our survival as a species does not give us a licence to lie.

 Aside from deception, we can use nonverbal communication to “take the edge off” a critical or unpleasant message to influence the other person’s reaction.
 We can also use eye contact and proximity to get someone to move or leave an area.
 For example, hungry diners waiting to snag a first-come-first-serve table in a crowded restaurant send messages to the people who have already eaten and paid that it is time to go.
 People on competitive reality television shows such as Survivor and Big Brother play what they call a “social game.”
 The social aspects of the game involve the manipulation of verbal and nonverbal cues to send strategic messages about oneself in an attempt to influence others.
 Nonverbal cues such as the length of a conversational turn, volume, posture, touch, eye contact, and choices of clothing and accessories can become part of a player’s social game strategy.
 Although reality television is not a reflection of real life, in real life, people do engage in competition and strategically change their communication to influence others, making it essential to be aware of how we nonverbally influence others and how they may try to influence us.